Looking for Scales? Well, you’ve come to the right place. Jewelry scales,

 How to determine the scale that’s right for you?

 First off, what are you weighing?
 How much precision do you need?
 Generally speaking, the more weight that a scale can accommodate, the less precise and granular it will be.

 For example, a bathroom scale’s range is usually up to 400 pounds.
 Bigger commercial floor and platform scales have a wide range are designed

-to accommodate a lot of weight so they will most likely will only provide
+to accommodate a lot of weight so they will most likely only provide

 precision down to the lb level and are used primarily for weighing large